neonman63/kalico/docs/Config_Changes.md

 ## Changes

+23012025: You can now adjust the current_scaler and the current_range for tmc2240.

 20250107: The `rref` parameter for tmc2240 is now mandatory with no default value.

 20241202: The `sense_resistor` parameter is now mandatory with no default value.